Huegoxaga/notes/os/git.md

 - `git pull` Pull the latest from the remote repos
 - `git clone URL` Clone repos into the current directory.
 - `git clone URL folderAddress` Clone repos into the certain directory.

+## Git Large File Storage(LFS)

+- Use Git LFS when a file has size larger than 100MB

+### Setup

+- run `brew install git-lfs`
+- run `git lfs install` to signin
+- run `git lfs track "<large_file>"` to let `lfs` handle large file
+  - a record in `.gitattributes` file will be created
+- During future `git push` large files will be automatically managed by `lfs`
+  - Rollback is required when large file has already been committed to the local repo

 ## GitHub CLI